kign/c4wa/etc/doc/language.md

     are defined later in the code).
   * While `c4wa` is designed to properly report most common syntax error in a way which is broadly consistent with standard C compiler, there is no guarantee it won't successfully compile some obviously invalid C code.
+    Most of the testing done on `c4wa`, for obvious reasons, is done on the code which is already known to pass throw a C compiler.
   * There is no expectation that any existing C code, other than completely trivial, would pass through `c4wa` compilation unchanged.
 Moreover, we are not making too much effort to make adaptation to `c4wa` easier, since it would be mostly pointless.
-However, for any normal C code, which doesn't rely on external functions or libraries, doesn't use any compiler- or OS-specific features, and doesn't make too much use of the more obscure C language features (`union`s, `goto`s, etc.), making it `c4wa`-compatible shouldn't take too much effort.
+However, for any normal C code, which doesn't rely on external functions or libraries (excluding `malloc` and everything you can import from your runtime), doesn't use any compiler- or OS-specific features, and doesn't make too much use of the more obscure C language features (`union`s, `goto`s, etc.), making it `c4wa`-compatible shouldn't take too much effort.

 ## TL;DR